RedChimera/IWD2EE/readme.md

 - You can now go through dialogue as fast as you want; there's no longer a brief delay each time you choose a dialogue option.
 - The character record screen includes a Reform Party button.
 - The options screen includes a button to access the IEex Options menu (currently it includes an option to alter the fog of war so that it doesn't flicker, if you were having problems with it flickering).
+- If a party member has enough experience to level up multiple times, you can choose how many times they level up at a time.
+This also allows you to divide the level ups among multiple classes (though you'll have to go through the level up process once for each class).
 - If you do not have the vanilla option to rest until healed enabled, characters heal a number of HP equal to their level on rest, rather than only healing 1 HP.
 - As long as you have the console enabled in IWD2's normal config menu, cheat keys will be enabled automatically without needing to enter a command.
 - For modders, IWD2EE includes several new opcodes, and offers the ability to run Lua code in-game via the console or various hooks (and some of the new opcodes can call custom Lua functions), as well as a limited ability to modify the GUI.
 This opens up many possibilities for modding.